-There were no significant changes made to the O_3 network in 2017.
-The Department will be suspending the co-location of Ozone monitors at the Lostwood and Beulah Sites at the end of the 2018 monitoring year.
+There were no significant changes made to the O_3 network in 2018.
+The Department has suspended the co-location of Ozone monitors at the Lostwood and Beulah Sites as of December 31st 2018.

 2.5 Particle Pollution

 Particulate matter (PM) is the term given to the tiny particles of solid or semi-solid material found in the atmosphere.
 The inhalable PM standards are designed to protect against those particulates that can be inhaled deep into the lungs and cause respiratory problems.